fedir/ghstat/README.md

 ## Go web frameworks rating

-* The project made by most notable author is `beego`
 * The most popular project is `hugo`
 * The newest project is `chi`
 * The project with the most active community is `buffalo`
+* The project made by most notable top contributors is `hugo`
 * The project with best errors resolving rate is `hugo`
 * The project with more commits is `hugo`
 * The best project (taking in account placements in all competitions) is `hugo`